Why are Hero MotoCorp shares rising today?

-Shares pf Hero MotoCorp climbed nearly 4 per cent in Monday's trade after the two-wheeler maker said it will raise the prices of its scooters and motorcycles by up to Rs 1,500 per unit, with effect from December 1, in a bid to offset inflationary pressure.
+Shares of Hero MotoCorp climbed nearly 4 per cent in Monday's trade after the two-wheeler maker said it will raise the prices of its scooters and motorcycles by up to Rs 1,500 per unit, with effect from December 1, in a bid to offset inflationary pressure.
 The exact quantum of the hike will vary by specific models and markets, it said.

 The scrip also gained ahead of November auto sales data.
 Hero MotoCorp is seen reporting a double-digit rise in volume growth.